-Note: Our tax lesson is not as step-by-step as our Forming an LLC in Rhode Island lesson, due to the uniqueness and variation among businesses in Rhode Island.
+Note: Our tax lesson is not as step-by-step as our other Forming an LLC in Rhode Island lessons, due to the uniqueness and variation among businesses in Rhode Island.
 Taxes are usually not as straightforward as forming an LLC in Rhode Island, and therefore, the information below is an overview, and not a comprehensive guide.

 We recommend working with a tax professional in Rhode Island to make sure you meet all your federal, state and local tax filing obligations.
 We recommend using Thumbtack and speaking to a few different accountants before hiring one.